chimenchen/jchmlib/README.md

 ```
 java -jar ChmWeb.jar
 ```
-This will open a swing window.
+This will open a Swing window.
 You can drag and drop CHM files into the window to open them, or right click and choose "Open CHM file".

 A web server will be started to serve each CHM file, and the default web browser will be opened to view the CHM file.

-In ChmWeb window, you can double click on a row to open it in browser (or right click and choose "Open in browser").
+In the ChmWeb window, you can double click on a row to open it in browser (or right click and choose "Open in browser").

 To close CHM files, right click and choose "Close".